Meadowlarke/Bibliography/Bibliography.md

 mm.
 44: Retransition (i.e. transition back to the A section.)
 Right hand arpeggiation and  added block chords in the left hand.

 mm.
 58: Page of outro material, he plays material from both the A and B section.

+##### Lock, Graham.
+"What I call a Sound: Anthony Braxton's Synaesthetic Ideal and Notations for Improvisers." _Critical Studies in Improvisation_ 4, no 1 (2008): 1-23.

+1: A look at Braxton's composition notes.

+2: Notational glyphs used bu Braxton.

+3: Composition diagram-titles.

+4: Braxton and synasthesia.

+6: More on the significance of syhnathesia, culturally.

+8: "Trans idiomatic."

+9: Some Braxton graphic scores.

 ##### Long, Michael.
 "Symbol and Ritual in Josquin's 'Missa Di Dadi.'" _Journal of the American Musicological Society_ 42, no. 1 (1989): 1-22.